Lab 3#

 Interpolation#

 The difference between different interpolation methods will be observed by applying successive rotations on the image chess.png.
-The rotations will be made by using skimage.transform.rotate, which permits to choose different polynomial interpolations (however, it is not possible to use a B-spline interpolation).
+The rotations will be made by using skimage.transform.rotate, which permits to choose different interpolation approaches.

 • Perform four successive rotations of 90° of the image, and observe the effect of the rotation at each step.
 Use the default value for each parameter.